polarhive/UE23CS/src/UE23CS342AA3/IoT.md

 A smart city is an urban area where technology and data collection help improve quality of life as well as the sustainability and efficiency of city operations. - Smart city technologies used by local governments include information and communication technologies (ICT) and the Internet of Things (IoT)

-- Smart Governance: Gati Shakti is India’s National Master Plan for multimodal connectivity and integrated infrastructure planning.
+- Smart **Governance**: Gati Shakti is India’s National Master Plan for multimodal connectivity and integrated infrastructure planning.
 It creates a central digital platform to bring together planning data from multiple ministries and states so projects are planned and executed in a coordinated way (roads, rail, ports, airports, waterways, power, telecom, etc.).
 IoT- backed decision-making for urban planning
-- Smart Mobility & Traffic Management: Adaptive traffic signals based on real-time congestion data - Smart parking systems guiding drivers to available slots - GPS-enabled public transport tracking Smart Environment - Air and noise pollution sensors - Real-time water and waste management monitoring - Weather and climate sensors for disaster forecasting
+- Smart **Mobility** & Traffic Management: Adaptive traffic signals based on real-time congestion data - Smart parking systems guiding drivers to available slots - GPS-enabled public transport tracking Smart Environment - Air and noise pollution sensors - Real-time water and waste management monitoring - Weather and climate sensors for disaster forecasting

 > Examples: Barcelona (Spain): Smart parking, waste management, adaptive lighting Singapore: National Smart Nation project – citizen dashboards, predictive healthcare Bhopal (India): Smart poles, integrated command control center (ICCC) - Amsterdam (Netherlands): IoT-driven environmental monitoring and transport systems